electricbookworks/ebw-training/must-have-tech-skills/text/01-context.md

 > ### Creating a persona
 >
 > The more detail you add to a persona, the better.
-To get you started, here are some pieces of information might include about the person you create.
+To get you started, here are some pieces of information you might include about the person you create.
 >
 > 1. Full name
 > 2. Age